ovidiu-mura/cs541-notes/net.md

         s(h) = (e**(ah) - 1) / (e**(ah) + 1)

-  but we will just pick 1
+  but customarily just pick 1

         s(h) = (e**h - 1) / (e**h + 1)

-* `s(h)` is differentiable, so we can distribute error more fairly
+* `s(h)` has a reasonable derivative everywhere, so we can distribute error more fairly

 ## Beyond Perceptrons